Thomas Anthony Daly: Priesthood

 Daly was ordained to the priesthood at the Cathedral of Saint Mary of the Assumption in San Francisco by Archbishop John Quinn for the Archdiocese of San Francisco on May 9, 1987.
 The archdiocese assigned Daly as parochial vicar of Our Lady of Loretto Parish in Novato, California, and as teacher and campus minister at Marin Catholic High School in Kentfield, California.

-Daly left Our Lady of Loretto in 1992, but continued working at Marine High School for the next 11 years.
+Daly left Our Lady of Loretto in 1992, but continued working at Marin High School for the next 11 years.
 Daly left Our Lady in 1992, Daly began serving in 1995 as part-time chaplain to the San Francisco Police Department and as pastor of Saint Cecilia Parish in San Francisco.

 Daly traveled to Boston in 1995 to attend Boston College.
 He was awarded a Master of Education degree in 1997.
 After returning to San Francisco, was appointed to St. Vincent's in San Rafael and the Associate Director of the Catholic Youth Organization (CYO) and resumed his role at Marin Catholic High School.
 Archbishop William Levada named Daly as Vocations Director for the Archdiocese in 2002 and President of Marin Catholic High School in 2003.